revelrylabs/slax/README.md

 <img src="http://dropit.atda.club/Screen-Shot-2016-07-05-13-44-34.png" width="350">

+### /project

+#### new

+Creates a new repo in github, runs reusable stories, sets up webhooks, and creates slack channel if it doesn't exist.

+Usage: `/project new <project_name>`

+Example: `/project new taco`

+Creates repo in the default organization

+#### add-reusable-stories

+runs reusable stories in the given repo

+Usage: `/project add-reusable-stories <repo>`

+Example: `/project add-reusable-stories taco`

+Looks for repo in the default organization

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/revelrylabs/slax.
 Check out [CONTRIBUTING.md](https://github.com/revelrylabs/slax/blob/master/CONTRIBUTING.md) for more info.